anttikarhu/reservation/README.md

     - and importing desired components in `App.js`, for example: `import {Button} from 'reactstrap';` and `<Button color="success">Yes button</Button>`
 - Next thing is to integrate Spring Boot and React apps together somehow?

+### Day 3

+- I tried to use the Reactjs app and the Spring Boot app in separate ports.
+It quickly proved to require too much hacks to get it working.
+Maybe the next step is to `eject` the Reactjs Yarn project, and integrate it with the Spring Boot Gradle project.
+- Problems encountered:
+    - Because the apps run in different ports, CORS must be disabled in both ends
+    - Even if I disabled them, Reactjs app seemed to receive only `Opaque responses`, which contain no data
+    - Because of this, I removed those changes and try to integrate Reactjs and Spring Boot apps together in the same port

 ## TODO

 - Add user interface